 Succotash salad.
 Ever tried it?
-It’s a summer classic made with Lima beans, gently charred corn, cherry tomatoes, peppers, and red onions come together with a slightly sweet, creamy, and tangy dressing made with garlic, vinegar, and cream.
+It’s a summer classic made with lima beans, gently charred corn, cherry tomatoes, peppers, and red onions that come together with a slightly sweet, creamy, and tangy dressing made with garlic, vinegar, and cream.

-This is a simple but grand dish.
+This summer succotash salad is a simple but grand dish.
 I love to serve it to international guests whose experience with American cuisine might be limited.
 This is almost always something they’ve never tasted before.
 How often can you say that?–Alexander Smalls

 This recipe makes a lot of succotash, which is fine if you’re planning a picnic or a party with more than 6 people.
 If not… you might wonder what to do with it all.
 Succotash will last a few days in the fridge but if you want to put it away for another day, you can definitely freeze some.